vesess/curdbee/README.markdown

 # CurdBee

 Ruby wrapper for the CurdBee API.
-Through this library you can peform actions on following resources:
+Through this library you can perform actions on following resources:

 * Invoices
 * Estimates